mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-gateway-envoy/udp.md

 Envoy allows to accept UDP requests.

-The Mia-Platform Console helps to configure the Envoy API Gateway with the advanced section.
+The Mia-Platform Console helps to configure the Envoy API Gateway using the advanced section.

 ### Create the udp listener